Foiz-Ashik/sortCSV/README.md

 >> ## This script uses wget to grab the csv of top companies.

->> ## It is inititally sorted in descending order of the ticker symbol.
+>> ## It is inititally sorted in descending order of the company name.

->> ## This script will sort by the second column which has the company names, in alphabetical descending order.
+>> ## This script will sort by the first column which has the company ticker, in alphabetical descending order.